davidjguru/the-russian-llulaby/content/blog/how-to-integrate-javascript-in-drupal.md

 * In form buttons: adding the class 'use-ajax-submit' in the element declaration, we will make a call with Ajax.

 Let's see one of its main uses in form elements.
+This is an example of AJAX actions to be performed from the change of option selected in a drop-down list, specifically one that allows to select a region, so we are using AJAX like a trigger.
 In this case we're adding the #ajax property to an element in order to change its options, so we can load some related properties and after that, we'll create a new callback function:

 ```
    // Offers a select for Regions.